Yuliang(Leo) Chen

 Recent News

-• [July 2024] Started working as a graduate student researcher under the supervision of Jingjing Zou on an NIH-funded project!
+• [July 2024] Started working as a graduate student researcher under the supervision of Prof. Jingjing Zou on an NIH-funded project!

 • [September 2023] Began the Data Science Master’s program at UCSD!